LuauExploiter/UI-Lib/README.md

 For issues or questions:

+1. GitHub Issues: Open an issue on the repository
+2. Discord: Join our Discord server for support
+3. Documentation: Refer to this documentation for examples

+Before reporting issues:

-1. Verify you're using the latest library version
+· Verify you're using the latest version
-2. Check element positioning and sizing
-3. Review callback function implementations
-4. Ensure proper cleanup of UI instances
+· Check if the issue is reproducible
+· Provide code snippets and error messages

 ---